Healthy Homes Assessment Longlands

 Home Assessments Longlands for Rental Properties

-There are a variety of things you should look for in the house evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
-There are a few examples:
+There are a variety of concerns to be able to examine when conducting an house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the home has enough ventilation, including extractor fans?

-The consequences of not having the Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of a tenancy solutions ruling can be extremely costly for landlords and property managers.
-For specialist advice get in touch today to schedule your rental properties home evaluation.
+The consequences of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can be extremely costly for property owners and landlords.
+For professional assistance, get in touch today to book your rental properties home assessment.

 home assessments for rental properties